RareMv/Website-Template---V1/README.md

 <b>Page footer with:</b>

-• Legal / Contract / Extra section at the bottom of the page
+• Legal / Contact / Extra section at the bottom of the page

 Website can be viewed here: https://raremv.github.io/Website-Template---V1/